aalhayali/MONAI_image_segmentation/README.md

 # Loading and training data

 Data in this repo was loaded in a {image,label} dictionary format.
-I personally find this as a nifty <sub>not the file format <sub> feature to combine data and associated label (analogous to `zip` function in Python).
+I personally find this as a nifty <sub>not the file format</sub> feature to combine data and associated label (analogous to `zip` function in Python).

 # Current issue